softwaremill/bootzooka/docs/devtips.md

 }
 ```

-This will bring into scope tapir builder methods and custom schemas for documentation.
+This will bring into scope tapir builder methods and schemas for documentation.
 Note that if you are using JSON in your endpoint descriptions, you'll need the JSON imports as well.

 ### Logging